 A change for United at the restart saw a return for Ayo Faniyan who had been missing in action since getting injured in the FA Cup at Hythe last September, a welcome return for a player who looked to have great promise last season.

 An 86th minute run and shot from Williams that just cleared the crossbar was all United offered in the final minutes however as the clock hit 90 the K’s worked the ball to the edge of the United box and curled a perfect shot just inside Grant’s left hand post to seal a 2-0 victory for the side from Surrey.

-We thank Hayden Bird and his side for coming to play us this afternoon and wish the K's all the best for their upcoming Isthmian Premier campaign.
+We thank Simon Lane and his team for coming to play us and wish them well for their forthcoming Isthmian League campaign.

 Report by Kevin Watts.

 Website renewal kindly sponsored by the HYUFC Supporters fund raising team.